Skip to content

 About the role

-The Managing Director assumes the overall responsibility for developing, overseeing, and executing the Foundation’s vision as outlined in its Global Strategy 2023-2027.
+The Managing Director assumes the overall responsibility for developing, overseeing, and executing the Foundation’s vision.
 The Managing Director will lead the executive decision-making for the organization, in coordination with the FSC IF Council Chairperson and members.
 The Managing Director is supported directly by a Manager of Indigenous Engagement.
 Driven by and accountable to the FSC IF Indigenous mission, vision, principles, values, and governance, the Managing Director will lead and manage a diverse, global, qualified, and experienced team to ensure FSC IF best fulfils its mission, goals, objectives, and deliverables as approved by the Council as well as agreed with its founding partner, the Forest Stewardship Council, and Indigenous partners worldwide.
-The Managing Director leads a senior management team in FSC-IF, consisting of the Director of Finance & Administration and the future Director of Development & Partnerships and the future Director of Technical Operations.
-The Managing Director is accountable for planning, developing, deploying, and monitoring the operational, financial, and human resources of the organization within a strong Indigenous framework of governance and risk management.
-Any risks identified should be communicated to and addressed with the FSC IF Council as soon as possible.
+The Managing Director leads a senior management team in FSC-IF, consisting of the Director of Finance & Administration and the future Director of Development & Partnerships and the future Deputy Managing Director.
+The Managing Director is accountable for providing strategic guidance and support for integrating Indigenous values into programs, developing long-term plans, monitoring progress, ensuring scalable finance and partnerships, and engaging with partners, including Indigenous Peoples' organizations, to advance the organization's mission.
+Moreover, the Managing Director will act as a spokesperson for FSC IF and will oversee the development of a comprehensive communications strategy, ensuring financial health, overseeing budgeting and reporting, and mitigating operational risks.

 Key dimensions of the role